 For years Albania remained relatively undiscovered, while its neighbour Greece hogged all the limelight – but this overlooked jewel of the Mediterranean is beginning to carve out a name for itself.
 The pristine sandy beaches here are mostly uncrowded by tourists, and the dramatic mountains and scenic valleys are home to pretty Ottoman towns, fascinating Roman ruins, and alluring azure lakes.

-This beautiful Balkan nation is wonderfully unique; while the Greek, Italian, and Turkish influences are obvious, Albania’s language, customs, and cuisine are entirely distinct.
+This beautiful Balkan nation is wonderfully unique; while Greek, Italian, and Turkish influences are noticeable, Albania’s language, customs, and cuisine are entirely distinct.
 The capital, Tirana, buzzes with life, and the Ionian coastline rivals that of Croatia and Greece.
 Hospitable locals greet tourists warmly, unwearied by mass tourism – but it won’t be long before the crowds hit, so now’s the time to visit!

 2. Uzbekistan